ThywQuake/Piano-Phase/README.md

 > An interactive, web-based visualization of Steve Reich's minimalist masterpiece, _Piano Phase_ (1967).

 > This project is developed by PKU students group in 2025 Fall Semester as part of the course "Music and Mathematics".
-Group ID: T5-3.
+>
+> `Group ID`: `T5-3`

 **[Live Demo](https://thywquake.github.io/Piano-Phase)**